 For the 2025 USLI season, I was responsible for designing and manufacturing the electronics bay of the rocket's payload.
 The electronics bay is the platform that would house all of the electronics components, sensors, and batteries associated with the rocket's payload.
 I designed the electronics pay with several factors in mind including weight distribution, space efficiency, and durability.

 Other electronics bay designs were considered.
-First, I considered having the plates horizontally layered rather than vertically layered plates.
+First, I considered having the plates horizontally layered rather than vertically layered.
 This would allow for the landing legs to be extended near the nose cone section, as there would be open space near the center of the electronics bay.
-However, this could lead to an unbalanced weight distribution of the payload as certain electronic component weigh more than others.
+However, this could lead to an unbalanced weight distribution of the payload as certain electronic components weigh more than others.
 Thus, heavy components such as the battery might cause the rocket to sway to one side during launch when it is placed closer to one side than the other.
+These factors were considered and organized using a trades study, as seen on the right.

 Electronics bay for subscale launch